-Today’s buyer is more informed than ever before.
+Today’s buyers are more informed than ever.
 With quick access to information, resources, and input from their peers, most buyers have a strong understanding of their challenges and the solutions available to them before ever connecting with a sales representative.
-They’re less tolerant of flowery pitches and product-driven promotion — meaning traditional sales techniques can fall flat quickly with a modern buyer.
+They’re less tolerant of flowery pitches and product-driven promotion — meaning traditional sales techniques can fall flat quickly.

 But this doesn’t mean the job of a salesperson is irrelevant — it just requires a new approach.
 Shifting to a customer-centric selling methodology can help sales professionals do their job well in our ever-complex and unpredictable world.

 Customer-centric selling focuses on and addresses the customer’s unique needs at every stage of the sales process.

 Rather than highlighting a product or service’s benefits and features as traditional sales techniques do, the customer-centric selling approach uses long-term relationship-building techniques to identify the right solution to a customer’s challenges.

 With customer-centric selling, the salesperson takes on a supporting role.

 While in traditional sales approaches, a salesperson might be seen as a gatekeeper to information and success, customer-centric sales recognize that the buyer is well-informed but might need help making sense of all the information available to them.
 They need help breaking down their options and finding the right solution for them.

 This means sales professionals need to be more than just charismatic and persuasive and stay on top of the current sales trends.
 They need to know how to listen, empathize, and be patient as the customer works through the sales cycle on their own time.

 Customer-centric selling involves more effort and heavy lifting from the sales team, and the process isn’t guaranteed to end in a deal.
 But this sales methodology can have long-term payoffs when done correctly.